mobxjs/mobx/docs/refguide/object.md

 Some things to keep in mind when making objects observable:

--   _[MobX 4 and lower]_ When passing objects through `observable`, only the properties that exist at the time of making the object observable will be observable.
-Properties that are added to the object at a later time won't become observable, unless [`set`](object-api.md) or [`extendObservable`](extend-observable.md) is used.
-See this [blog post](https://medium.com/@trekinbami/observe-changes-in-dynamically-keyed-objects-with-mobx-and-react-24b4f857bae9) for the different options available to work with dynamically keyed objects in MobX 4
 -   Only plain objects will be made observable.
-For non-plain objects it is considered the responsibility of the constructor to initialize the observable properties.
-Either use the [`@observable`](observable.md) annotation or the [`extendObservable`](extend-observable.md) function.
+For non-plain objects it is considered the responsibility of the constructor to initialize the observable properties using [`makeObservable` or `makeAutoObservable`](make-observable.md).
--   Property getters will be automatically turned into derived properties, just like [`@computed`](computed-decorator) would do.
+-   Property getters will be automatically turned into derived properties, just like declaring it [`computed`](computed-decorator) would do.
 -   `observable` is applied recursively to a whole object graph automatically.
 Both on instantiation and to any new values that will be assigned to observable properties in the future.
 Observable will not recurse into non-plain objects.
--   These defaults are fine in 95% of the cases, but for more fine-grained on how and which properties should be made observable, see the [decorators](modifiers.md) section.
+-   These defaults are fine in 95% of the cases, but for more fine-grained on how and which properties should be made observable, see the [modifiers](modifiers.md) section.
--   Pass `{ deep: false }` as 3rd argument to disable the auto conversion of property values
+-   Pass `{ deep: false }` as 3rd argument to disable the auto conversion of property values.
--   Pass `{ name: "my object" }` to assign a friendly debug name to this object
+-   Pass `{ name: "my object" }` to assign a friendly debug name to this object.

+## Object limitations in environments without Proxy support

+When passing objects through `observable`, only the properties that exist at the time of making the object observable will be observable.
+Properties that are added to the object at a later time won't become observable, unless [`set`](object-api.md) or [`extendObservable`](extend-observable.md) is used.
+See also [limitations without proxies](../best/limitations-without-proxies.md)